top of page

 Polyols such as sorbitol and mannitol are found naturally in foods such as apples, cherries, pears and apricots.

-Sorbitol and other polyols can often be used as food additives.
-They are useful as a sweetener for foods designed to be low in calories or 'diet products' as give the sweetness without the calories due to the fact that they are poorly absorbed.
+Sorbitol and other polyols are useful as a sweetener for foods designed to be low in calories or 'diet products' as they give the sweetness without the calories due to the fact that they are poorly absorbed.

 Sugar free lollies, and sugar free chewing gum often contain sorbitol.
 These diet products high in polyols are often accompanied by a warning: 'excessive consumption has a laxative effect' and indeed they do- from the polyols!!